 Let’s take a trip, shall we?
 You don’t have to go far for cooler weather and Christmas cheer.
 In fact, you can take a quick 3-hour drive to the Historic ancient city of St. Augustine and enjoy all of the sights, lights, cool breezes, and history.
 With St. Augustine’s Night of Lights, you’ll be coming back year after year – trust us.

 Each year, the city of St. Augustine, Florida comes alive with the magical glow of millions of white lights during the Night of Lights celebration.
 This beloved holiday tradition, which typically runs from November through January, transforms the historic city into a winter wonderland.
-This year’s display runs until January 31, 2023.
+This year’s display runs from November 18 through January 31, 2024.

 During the Night of Lights, the streets of St. Augustine are illuminated with more than three million white lights, creating a dazzling display that can be enjoyed by visitors of all ages.
 The lights are strung up along the city’s buildings, trees, and waterways, creating a beautiful and enchanting atmosphere.

 St. Augustine’s unique Spanish architecture glows from the 3 million tiny white lights, from the downtown sidewalks to the rooftops, over the Bridge of Lions, along historic buildings, public spaces, hotels, restaurants, and inns throughout approximately 20 blocks of the Nation’s Oldest City’s historic district.

 The lights just create a magical atmosphere.